rossijonas/mdp/README.md

 - Allow the user to specify a default template using an environment variable.

 - Allow the user to provide the input Markdown via STDIN.

+## Credits

+_This is an exercise from the book "Powerful Command-Line Applications in Go", but it may differ from the original exercise._